What is Emirates Dubai Connect?

 All passports regardless of nationality must have a validity of at least 90 days.

 No, as long as you meet the eligibility criteria above, this is a free service to transit passengers.
+You may be asked to leave credit card details when checking in to your hotel for any incidentals only.
+You will be given transfers and meal vouchers along with the hotel room.

 At present, Emirates only flies through DXB – Dubai International Airport.
 It is only available to Emirates customers and certain Qantas codeshares.
 Both your inbound and outbound flights to and from Dubai must be Emirates flights (marketed by Qantas or Emirates) or Qantas flights (marketed by Emirates or Qantas).